-This page lists a few advices and guidelines which every YunoHost administrator should be aware to take care of a YunoHost server :).
+This page lists some advice and guidelines which every YunoHost administrator should be aware to take care of a YunoHost server :)

 To put it another way: your server is either a production server (meant to work) or a test server on which you allow yourself to experiment.

 If your goal is to run a production server: